soorajtom/lwip-hurd-doc/Files/port/include/netif/hurdloopif.h.md

 The header file for [hurdloopif.c](../../../netif/hurdloopif.c).
-Contains the declaration of the device intialisation function.
+Contains the declaration of the device intialization function.